Air Forces Command (France)

 The Air Forces Command (Commandement des Forces Aériennes (CFA)) is a command of the French Air and Space Force.
 It is headquartered at Bordeaux-Mérignac Air Base.

 It is an organic command (commandement organique) which prepares units to carry out their missions, but does not have an operational role itself.
 Since September 2013, the former organic commands CFA and the Air Force Support Command (CSFA) were merged into CFA.

 Brigades

 CFA is organized in six brigades :

 Fighter Brigade

-The Fighter Brigade (Brigade Aérienne de l'Aviation de Chasse (BAAC)) is responsible for all air defense, air-to-ground and reconnaissance aircraft (including Dassault Rafale, Mirage 2000-5F, Mirage 2000B/C/D, Transall C-160 Gabriel).
+The Fighter Brigade (Brigade Aérienne de l'Aviation de Chasse (BAAC)) is responsible for all air defense, air-to-ground and reconnaissance aircraft (including Dassault Rafale, Mirage 2000-5F, Mirage 2000B/D, Reaper, ALSR, ...).
 In February 2016 it was commanded by Brigadier General (Air) Philippe Lavigne.